tilgep/Mapchooser-Unlimited/README.md

 - To allow per-client vote menu shuffling, you must compile with **Sourcemod 1.11 or later**
 And any servers you use this on must use **1.11 or later.**
 It will work with 1.10 if you disable this feature
-- For RTV to work, you must change it to use the `mapchooser_unlimited` include file
+- For RTV to work, you must change RTV to use the `mapchooser_unlimited` include file
 - The directory for maps on cooldown may need to be created if it seems to not save after a server restart

 ## Features